yOUcash Price Hits $0.50 on Top Exchanges (YOUC)

-yOUcash (YOUC) traded 0.2% lower against the US dollar during the 1 day period ending at 19:00 PM Eastern on December 23rd. yOUcash has a market cap of $122.00 million and approximately $61.66 worth of yOUcash was traded on exchanges in the last 24 hours.
-Over the last week, yOUcash has traded 77.6% higher against the US dollar.
-One yOUcash token can now be purchased for approximately $0.50 or 0.00001149 BTC on major cryptocurrency exchanges.
+yOUcash (YOUC) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 22:00 PM ET on December 26th.
+One yOUcash token can currently be purchased for about $0.50 or 0.00001191 BTC on major cryptocurrency exchanges. yOUcash has a market cap of $121.95 million and approximately $61.64 worth of yOUcash was traded on exchanges in the last 24 hours.
+During the last week, yOUcash has traded up 77.4% against the U.S. dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.